Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Introduction

 Magnetic single-ion anisotropy of an ion comes from crystal electric field (CEF) interactions with surrounding ligands \cite{Hutchings1964,EDVARDSSON1998}.
 The CEF Hamiltonian also determines the ease of quantum tunnelling of the effective spin ground state: a system with strong quantum tunnelling effects will have large $| J_z= \pm 1/2 \rangle$ coefficients in its ground state \cite{Rau_2015}.
 Transitions between CEF levels are visible in neutron scattering, which allows the CEF parameters to be fitted to the energies and intensities of these modes \cite{Furrer2009neutron}.

 Recently, a new family of rare-earth delafossite triangular lattice magnetic materials was reported based on the $AB{\rm Se_2}$ formula, where $A$ is an alkali ion and $B$ is a rare-earth ion \cite{xing2019_CES,xing2019_KES}.
 The whole series is triangular, but some of the compounds crystallize in the $R$-$3m$ space group while others crystallize in the $P6_3/mmc$ space group.
 This difference is in the stacking of triangular lattice layers, but it may also lead to subtle differences in magnetic anisotropy.
 In this study, we use inelastic neutron scattering and magnetization to determine the magnetic anisotropy of Er$^{3+}$ triangular lattice materials $\rm KErSe_2$ ($R$-$3m$) \cite{xing2019_KES} and $\rm CsErSe_2$ ($P6_3/mmc$) \cite{xing2019_CES}, shown in Fig. \ref{flo:CrystStruct}.
 Both of these compounds show no magnetic order or spin freezing down to 0.42~K, and single-crystal magnetization shows an easy-plane magnetic anisotropy with low-field magnetization indicating a correlated magnetic state in $\rm KErSe_2$ \cite{xing2019_KES}.
 For rare-earths, an easy-plane ansiotropy often indicates an effective $|J_z = \pm \frac{1}{2} \rangle$ ground state which allows for significant quantum effects.
 This, combined with the observed correlations and absence of magnetic order, makes these materials candidates for exotic magnetic behavior---possibly the spin liquid phase.
-Our analysis confirms that the ground state doublet has a large $J_z=1/2$ contribution with the potential for appreciable quantum effects.
-We also show that the CEF fit for these materials is underdetermined with zero-field neutron data and powder susceptibility data.
-Fully determining the CEF Hamiltonian requires bulk single crystal data or in-field neutron scattering.
+Our analysis confirms that the ground state doublet has a large $J=1/2$ contribution with the potential for appreciable quantum effects.